Gloster Richardson

 Gloster Van Richardson (July 18, 1942 – February 27, 2020) was a professional American football wide receiver in the National Football League (NFL) for the Kansas City Chiefs, Dallas Cowboys, and Cleveland Browns.
 He played college football at Jackson State College.

-Early years
+Early life

 Born and raised in Greenville, Mississippi, Richardson graduated from its Coleman High School and played college football at nearby Jackson State College.
 He was a two-time All-Conference choice.

 Professional career

 Kansas City Chiefs

 Richardson was selected in the seventh round (50th overall) of the 1965 AFL draft by the Kansas City Chiefs.
 He spent two years on the taxi squad, before making the team in 1967.
 His most productive season was 1968, where he made 22 receptions for 494 yards, 5 touchdowns and a 22.5-yard average per reception.

 He was a part of the world championship season in 1969 which ended with a victory in Super Bowl IV.
 In 1970, although he started 7 games, he only posted 5 receptions for 171 yards and 2 touchdowns.

 On April 18, 1971, he was traded to the defending NFC champion Dallas Cowboys in exchange for wide receiver Dennis Homan.